Yonkers Fire Department: Organization

 As of 2018, the City of Yonkers Fire Department is subdivided into three main divisions: Operations, Personnel, and Fire Prevention.
 Each division is commanded by a deputy chief.

 Operations Division

 The Operations Division provides firefighting and emergency medical services.
-It consists of two firefighting battalions, the Marine Unit (Fire Boat), Fire Repair Shop, Fire Communications, and the Special Operations Unit.
+It consists of two firefighting battalions, the Marine Unit (Fire Boat), Fire Repair Shop, Fire Communications, and the Special Operations Command.

-The current Deputy Chief of Operations is John Folkerts.
+The current Deputy Chief of Operations is Ray Mahoskey.

 The Fire and Emergency Response services staff consists of a deputy chief, 13 battalion chiefs, 31 captains, 75 lieutenants, 314 firefighters, and one civilian employee.
 The Fire Communications Office's staff consists of a lieutenant and one firefighter.

 Personnel Division

 The Deputy Chief of Personnel is responsible for Personnel, Training, Labor/Management Relations, Planning and Development and Manpower.
 The current Deputy Chief of Personnel is Joseph Citrone.

 Currently in the Personnel Division, there are four subdivisions, each with its own staff.
 The Administrative Office's staff consists of a fire commissioner/chief of department, a deputy chief, a captain, and seven civilian employees.